Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • reliable - most important!

-And to get you started, REI provides a comparison chart of water treatment methods here.
+And to get you started, REI provides a free comparison chart of water treatment methods here.

-You don't want to go to all of this trouble to choose a water purification method, learn to use it appropriately, haul it around and treat your water, and then introduce microscopic troublemakers from your own dirty hands.
+You don't want to go to all of this trouble to choose a water treatment or purification method, learn to use it appropriately, haul it around and treat your water with it, only to introduce microscopic troublemakers from your own dirty hands.

 At least I don't think you do!

-Enforce a strict "wash your hands" policy for everyone who is treating water.
+Enforce a strict "wash your hands" policy for everyone who is treating water or filling water bottles.

 Keeping all hands clean for food preparation is non-negotiable, too.

-Keep track of dirty and clean water bottles, cooking pots, etc. with some sort of system.
+Keep track of dirty and clean water bottles, cooking pots, etc. with some sort of system and be sure everyone understands what it is.

 Use clean water for tooth brushing, dishwashing and rinsing.